-\$2.
+§2.
 Students are entitled to avail themselves of the resit examination opportunity for each course unit for which they were unable to obtain a credit certificate in the first- or second-term examination period.

+If the fail they obtained was tolerated as a result of the application of Article 67 or Article 71, they retain the deliberation decision/diploma decision made during the first examination period, including, where appropriate, with regard to the grade of merit awarded.
+If they pass the resit examination period, this only leads to the issue of an ECTS-credit certificate for the relevant course unit.
+The grade obtained in the first examination period is stated on the diploma supplement.

+Students who wish that the examination mark obtained in the resit examination period counts towards the calculation of the grade of merit when obtaining the diploma for the relevant study programme must renounce the deliberation decision/diploma decision that was made in the first examination period.
+A new positive deliberation decision/diploma decision is then taken with regard to them in the resit examination period, which replaces the decision made in the first term examination period.
+In that case, the most recently obtained examination mark will be taken into account for determining the grade of merit and will be stated on the diploma supplement.
+The student who wishes to make use of this must report this to the Examination Office before the start of the resit examination period.
-§3.
-Students cannot retake an examination in the second examination opportunity for a course unit for which they have already obtained a credit certificate.

-\$4.
-Students can no longer include in their curriculum a course unit for which they have already obtained credits for a period of 5 academic years, counting from the academic year after the one in which the credits were obtained.

-\$5.
-Students who are no longer enrolled for a course unit (in application of article 30\$5 or article 34) lose the right to all accompanying examination opportunities from the registered date of these changes to the curriculum or the enrolment onwards.
+- §3.
+Students cannot retake an examination in the resit examination opportunity for a course unit for which they have already obtained a credit certificate. - §4.
+Students can no longer include in their curriculum a course unit for which they have already obtained credits for a period of 5 academic years, counting from the academic year after the one in which the credits were obtained. - §5.
+Students who are no longer enrolled for a course unit (in application of article 30§5 or article 34) lose the right to all accompanying examination opportunities from the registered date of these changes to the curriculum or the enrolment onwards. - §6.

-\$6.
 Outgoing exchange students have a right to the number of examination opportunities that the receiving institution is offering them per academic year per course unit.
 Additional examination opportunities at Ghent University are not possible.